Mindfulness in Nature – Eight Week Course

-There is published scientific evidence that mindfulness can assist with:
+There is published scientific evidence that mindfulness can often assist with:

 Stress reduction – Improved health and wellbeing – Reduced anxiety and depression – Happiness – Greater confidence and self-esteem – Clarity and focus – Ability to have better quality sleep – Greater resilience – Enhanced creativity – Improved work-life balance – Greater work satisfaction – Improved concentration – Rapport and communication – Improved relationships – Pain reduction

 These sessions will support you and provide you with the ‘tools’ to calm your busy mind and learn to deal with any wobbles of daily life.

 The connection with nature and re-discovering the use of your senses of touch, sight, smell, taste and hearing will soothe the mind and ultimately improve connection with yourself in a gentle way.